Introduction: Longifying Your Furby

-I have three long children, Boots, Caesar, and The Count.
-They were made from a 1998 Classic, a 1999 Furby Buddy, and a Mc Keychain, respectively.
+We have two long children, Boots and Mothball, and plenty of commissions and adopts moving through our house constantly.
+We've made them from a 1998 Classic, a 1999 Furby Buddy, and a Mc Keychain.
 All of them are complete re-furb-ishments, where I replaced the head fabric before adding the length.
-In this instructable, I will show you how to this style and how to simply add more body.
+In this instructable, I will show you how to do this style and how to simply lengthen the existing body.

 Edit 1: Added pictures of The Count, especially for creating the feet and ears.

-Edit 2: Added pictures of Mothball to the disassembly step and explained it in more detail.
+Edit 2: Added pictures of Mothball to the Classic disassembly step and explained it in more detail.

 A furby to work on (more about this in Step 2)